zorexsalvo/imsupervisor/README.md

-# supervisor-me
+# imsupervisor

-Multiple flask applications with supervisord.
+Sample multiple flask applications with docker and supervisord.